bratek20/BOT/README.md

 3) Clicker - enable save clicking and perform some left mouse clicks.
 Now you can turn on repeating process to repeat all your previous clicks.

 IconFinder is enabled by default.
+In file Params.cpp there is parameter MATCH_THRESHOLD.
+It is percentage value when program tells that rectangle fits what we looked for.

 Controls:
 p - record point position
 c - capture rectangle between two last recorded positions